tfabris/BlueGigaEmpeg/README.md

 correctly.
 Follow the "Checklist" section of this document to make sure all steps are performed.

+###  Caveats:

-NOTE: At the time of this writing, I only tested this on a very limited set of Bluetooth gear.
+At the time of this writing, I have tested this only on a very limited set of Bluetooth gear.
 I have tested it on:
 - My Honda Accord 2017 factory stereo.
 - Kenwood Bluetooth-equipped car stereo in my roommate's car.